Weather

 Where to Go

-With the surge in winter tourism, Christmas markets are becoming ever popular in Iceland, in particular, Reykjavík.
+With the surge in winter tourism, Christmas markets are becoming ever popular in Iceland, particularly in Reykjavík.
 Immerse yourself in the festive atmosphere and ice skate on Ingólfstorg, go on a horse carriage ride with a hot beverage in hand at the Hafnarfjörður market, immerse yourself in a wintry wonderland at the Heiðmörk nature reserve, and to really understand how Icelanders traditionally celebrate Christmas, visit the Árbær Open Air Museum.

-If you came for the ice and snow, head east to Jökulsárlón, the glacier lagoon, west to the Snæfellsnes Peninsula, north to Akureyri for pretty views of snow-laden mountains, Lake Mývatn and a host of concentrated sights and activities: volcanoes, geothermal hot springs, caves, and lava fields.
+If you came for the ice and snow, head east to Jökulsárlón, the glacier lagoon, west to the Snæfellsnes peninsula, north to Akureyri for pretty views of snow-laden mountains, Lake Mývatn, and a host of concentrated sights and activities: volcanoes, geothermal hot springs, caves, and lava fields.

 Chat with a local specialist who can help organize your trip.